-Liverpool Stars Take A Knee In Solidarity With Black Lives Matter Movement
+Liverpool stars take a knee in solidarity with Black Lives Matter movement

-Liverpool stars took a knee around the Anfield center-circle on Monday in a show of solidarity with the Black Lives Matter movement.
+Liverpool stars took a knee around the Anfield centre-circle on Monday in a show of solidarity with the Black Lives Matter movement.

 The tweets, which also included the hashtag #blacklivesmatter, were the latest messages of support from footballers amid the civil unrest in the United States in the aftermath of the death of George Floyd.